 3 Ways To Wait – Only 1 Is Helpful

-Everyone does not wait the same way.
-I’ve noticed three distinct patterns that people falls into:
+I’ve noticed three distinct patterns that people waiting fall into:

 - Not waiting.
 Some people don’t wait.
 They jump the queue.
 They do whatever it takes to avoid waiting – short-cuts, bend the rules, and change goals to keep charging ahead.